-Vectors are lines and curves and shapes created using mathematical equations with point positions calculated using numerical coordinates.
-Lines or paths as they are otherwise known are simple shapes with sharp, crisp edges.
-Because vectors graphics use coordinates of point positions, the file sizes are usually much smaller than files which contain pixels.
+Most logos are created in a vectored format.
+Vector graphics can scale to any size without distorting, making them perfect for any printing type, whether the requirement is banner printing, letterheads, or signwriting.
+Vectors are computer-generated paths, lines and shapes and use mathematical equations with point positions calculated using numerical coordinates.
+Lines or paths, as they are otherwise known, are simple shapes with sharp, crisp edges.
+Because vectors graphics use coordinates of point positions, the file sizes are usually much smaller than files that contain pixels.

 Vector graphics are usually solid colours, gradients or lines and have sharp edges.
-Over the years, Vector graphics have become more complicated, and there are some fantastic effects on offer, but most of the same principles remain with a vector mostly consisting or paths, shapes and points.
-Most vectors created by design software will be in these formats, Ai format, which is Adobe Illustrator, PDF, SVG, EPS.
+Over the years, Vector graphics have become more complicated, and there are some fantastic effects on offer, but most of the same principles remain with a vector mostly consisting of paths, shapes and points.
+Most vectors created by design software will be in these formats, Ai format, Adobe Illustrator, PDF, SVG, EPS.

 How can I tell if my artwork is Pixels or Vector?

 The quickest way to find out if your artwork is in pixels or vectors is to open the file on a computer and zoom in close.
-When you start to zoom in, and you can see that your artwork is made of square, then you have an images file which is pixels.
-Open the file and zoom in and see crisp sharps lines then you have a vector file.
+When you start to zoom in, and you can see that your artwork is made of small squares, you have an image file that is pixels.
+Open the file, zoom in, and see crisp sharps lines, then you have a vector file.
 The vector file can be sized to any scale without distortion.
 It’s an idea when you are employing the services of a graphic designer to make sure that they create and supply your logo in a vector format.

-Sometimes clients will send us files which they think are vectored when in fact they are pixels.
-You can have PDF or an Adobe Illustrator Files which have images embedded in them.
-If you are ever unsure, the best thing to do is to open the file and zoom in.
+Sometimes clients will send us files that they think are vectored when in fact, they are pixels.
+You can have PDF or Adobe Illustrator Files that have images embedded in them.
+If you are ever unsure, the best thing to do is open the file and zoom in.
 If you see crisp lines, your file is vectored; if you see small blocks, your artwork is created in pixels.